 Maggie Schmonsky earned her bachelor’s degree in Elementary Education at Western Michigan University in Kalamazoo, Michigan.
 At Sage Graduate School, Maggie earned a master’s in Literacy Education.
 In 2004, she became a member of the International Reading Association.
 As a New York State Certified Elementary School Teacher with a New York State Professional Certificate in Literacy Education, Maggie has tutored students who are struggling with reading and writing in various capacities.
 In addition, she worked as a Technology Teacher at Saint Thomas School in Delmar with students in grades K-8.

-Ben Kelts is our new Physical Education teacher and Athletic Director.
+Ben Kelts joined WHMS in 2013 as our Physical Education teacher and Athletic Director.
 Ben taught for five years at Riverdale Country School in NYC for children in Pre K-grade 6.
 He also taught middle school and high school students for the past eight years at the Opportunity Charter School in NYC.
 He has coached lacrosse, basketball, gymnastics and soccer, and has taught sailing and boating, high ropes, First Aid and CPR as well as math.
 Ben has a bachelor’s in Physical Education and a master’s degree in Special Education from Manhattan College, as well as graduate level coursework in Physical Education from Canisius College and a master’s in Education/Curriculum and Instruction from University of Phoenix